New National Teams

 Nine different correctional agencies (OR, CA, MD, UT, OH, and WA states; Multnomah, Los Angeles, and Santa Clara Counties) met again in March, 2013 in Salt Lake City, Utah for the second phase of the national conference.
 Each presented on their progress and their state/regional Action Plans, and we were gratified and impressed to see how far they had advanced since the first meeting, and with their plans for the future.
 With their successes, we feel renewed confidence in propagating the SPP model.

 These nine teams serve as our primary collaborators at the national level.
 SPP-Washington and Utah’s INSPIRE encourage the multiple SPP sites to share their expertise with each other, and to act as mentors to incoming SPPs…yes, more SPPs are in the works!

-We have also been fielding communications with other states (AL, AZ, CO, FL, GA, IL, IA, KY, MI, NE, NM, NY, NC, PA, TX, VA, VT, and WV) and countries (France, Scotland, Mexico, Moldova, Botswana, and Saipan).
+We have also been fielding communications from more than twenty additional states (AL, AZ, CO, FL, GA, IA, ID, IL, IN, KY, MI, MO, NC, NE, NM, NY, NC, PA, SC, TX, VA, VT, and WV) and countries (Australia, Botswana, England, Fiji, France, Mexico, Moldova, Saipan, Seychelles, and Scotland).
 At the same time that we have been growing nationally and internationally, the original SPP has matured to a state-wide effort.
 SPP programs are flourishing in all twelve WDOC prisons, and many new programs are in the works.
 The excitement for the growing SPP Network is infectious.